-Effectiveness: Devote time only to what brings you closer towards achieving your objectives.
+Effectiveness (principle): Devote time only to what brings you closer toward achieving your objectives.

-Empiricism: Test all assumptions through experiments, continuous revision and falsification.
+Empiricism (principle): Test all assumptions through experimentation and continuous revision.

-Governance: Continuously deciding what to do to achieve objectives, and setting constraints on how and when things will be done.
+Governance: Making and evolving decisions about what to do to achieve objectives, and setting constraints on how and when things will be done.

 Governance Backlog: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.